THartmanOfTheRedwoods/WorkflowTest/README.md

 "I have a dream."
 Martin Luther King

-"Do not go peacefully into that goodnight" - Dylan Thomas

 "Do not go gentle into that good night."
 Dylan Thomas

 "I think ya sent him a little-bit too hard there bud" - A Drunk Canadian Guy